Procedure for Admission to the RN to Master of Science in Nursing Degree Program

 Quarter Credits : 6

-In this course the student learns how to manage the primary health care of women from menarche to senescence.
+In this course students learn how to manage the primary health care of women from menarche to senescence.
 Focus is on health promotion, disease prevention, and the clinical management and referral of common, recurring health issues of women, including pregnancy.
 The student identifies normal physiologic alterations associated with reproductive health, which are addressed with emphasis on health promotion behaviors.
 This is an advanced nursing practice experience for continuing level Family ARNP students.
 Mentoring, coaching and precepting are provided by approved and currently licensed and certified physicians, Certified Nurse Midwives or ARNPs.
+A grade of B or higher is required to progress in the MSN program(s).
+Learners must successfully complete all aspects of the practicum, or they must repeat all components of the course.

 Quarter Credits : 6